ulakocur/tccm-homeworks/README.md

 When you are done (or when the time limit is reached), you will make a pull-request of your fork to our GitHub repository.

+If you need help with the creation of your GitHub token, read the inscructions given in the [token.pdf](token.pdf) file